 Bidding conditions and qualifying criteria is such that the bidders will submit bids as individuals, firms and public enterprises through their authorised dealers and will submit only one bid per auction.

-Mangudya said allotment of forex to winning bids will be based on the import priority list, adding that the auction will accept minimum bids of US$50 000 and maximum of US$500 000 per auction.“The bidding platform shall be the Reuters foreign currency auction system, which shall be linked to the computerised export payments Exchange Control system (CEPECS and Computerised Exchange Control Batch Application System CEBAS,” he said.
+Mangudya said allotment of forex to winning bids will be based on the import priority list and best performing forex managed accounts, adding that the auction will accept minimum bids of US$50 000 and maximum of US$500 000 per auction.“The bidding platform shall be the Reuters foreign currency auction system, which shall be linked to the computerised export payments Exchange Control system (CEPECS and Computerised Exchange Control Batch Application System CEBAS,” he said.

 Mangudya added that successful bids shall be allotted in full but if funds are not enough allotments shall be on a pro-rata basis.